darcular/scatscluster/README.md

 ### Test of Hadoop deployment

+* Go to `http://<spark master ip>:8088` (the spark master IP can be inferred from the output of the `grunt listnodes` command) and check all the slaves are shown as nodes.
+* Go to `http://<spark master ip>:50070` and check all the slaves are shown as datanodes
 * SSH into the `scats-1-master` host (the master node, with, say an IP address of `115.146.94.201`), and grab the Hadoop Docker container ID (say, `6be6f25e5dca`):
 `ssh ubuntu@115.146.94.201`
 `docker ps | grep hadoop`